 |Name||Position Held||Solicitor||Hourly Rate||No of years’ experience|

-Most of the probate work is undertaken by Peter Gooch (Trust Manager) at a charging rate of £280 per hour, assisted by Anna Suchocki at a charging rate of £80 per hour.
+Most of the probate work is undertaken by Peter Gooch (Trust Manager), assisted by Anna Suchocki.
+Katie Emerson advises solely on contentious probate matters.
 All fees are subject to VAT at 20%.

 Unlike many other firms, our charges are limited to the time spent working on the matter and we do not make an additional charge of a percentage value of the estate.